-• Saline water typically is unsuitable for irrigation because of its high content of TDS.
+- Saline water typically is unsuitable for irrigation because of its high content of TDS. - Saltwater intrusion from groundwater pumping near coastal areas can create a problem with some irrigation wells.

-- Use surface water to mix (blend) affected groundwater to lower the total salt concentration. - Routinely monitor water quality to ensure that salt concentrations are at the acceptable levels. - Consider fertilizer that uses soluble nitrogen forms with a relatively low concentration of salts in frequent applications. - Consider a controlled-release fertilizer to reduce salt injury. - Identify salt additions and saline sources that contribute to the total salt concentration. - Base management plan on routine soil tests to determine sodium adsorption ration (SAR), exchangeable sodium percentage (ESP), electrical conductivity saturated paste method/unit (ECe), and free calcium carbonate content. - Select alternative turfgrass and landscape plants that are more salt-tolerant. - Design irrigation systems to account for flushing of salt accumulation from soil. - Amend soil and water to remove salt ions from affected areas. - Evaluate BMP to determine effectiveness toward managing sodic/saline conditions.
+- Use surface water to mix (blend) affected groundwater to lower the total salt concentration. - Routinely monitor water quality to ensure that salt concentrations are at the acceptable levels. - Consider fertilizer that uses soluble nitrogen forms with a relatively low concentration of salts in frequent applications. - Consider a controlled-release fertilizer to reduce salt injury. - Identify salt additions and saline sources that contribute to the total salt concentration. - Base management plan on routine soil tests to determine sodium adsorption ration (SAR), exchangeable sodium ercentage (ESP), electrical conductivity saturated paste method/unit (ECe), and free calcium carbonate content. - Select alternative turfgrass and landscape plants that are more salttolerant - Reduce salt accumulations in the soil by flushing soils as needed with a higher-quality water source. - Design irrigation systems to account for flushing of salt accumulation from soil - Amend soil and water to remove salt ions from affected areas. - Evaluate BMP to determine effectiveness toward managing sodic/ saline conditions.

-Nutrient Management
+Section 5 Nutrient Management